 Going Off-Grid and Net Metering

-For information about off-grid and net-metered (grid-connected) generation of electricity through renewable sources, please see the Renewable Energy page of this website.
+For information about off-grid and net-metered (grid-connected) generation of electricity through renewable sources, please see the Renewables page of this website.